Notable People

 Davidson's influence also comes from institution-building.

 The Center for Healthy Minds overview states that the center was founded in 2009 under Davidson's direction and defines its mission as cultivating well-being and relieving suffering through a scientific understanding of the mind.
-The same page also explains the relationship with Humin, formerly Healthy Minds Innovations, which helps translate the center's research into public tools including the Healthy Minds Program app.
+The same page also explains the relationship with Humin, formerly Healthy Minds tools, which helps translate the center's research into public tools including the Healthy Minds Program app.

 More important, Davidson did not stop at articles and lectures.
 He helped create a pipeline from laboratory research to public-facing interventions, educational programs, and digital tools.
 That does not mean every translation is equally strong or beyond criticism.
 It means he understood that a science of well-being would matter only if it traveled beyond the university.